kukuu/integration/system-design-architecture-for-digital-platforms.md

-# System Design Architecture for scalable, robust digital platforms
+# System Design Architecture for scalable robust digital platforms
 There are many recognized architectural patterns and styles, among them: